| Factor | Assessment |

 El Salvador is safer from gang violence than at any point in recent history, but the ongoing state of exception creates legal and operational risks for foreign nationals and organizations.

-2. Current Security Situation
+2. What Is the Current Security Situation?

 The primary security concerns in El Salvador in 2026 center on state of exception, mass detention, press restrictions, earthquake/volcanic risk.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+These risks are not uniformly distributed: urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint El Salvador with a broad brush, but the ground reality is far more granular.